 “My teaching is not to come and believe but to come, see and practice.”
+(Buddha)

 But when you yourself know that a thing is good, that it is not blameable, that it is praised by the wise and when practiced and observed that it leads to happiness, and then follow that thing.”
+(Buddha)

 “There are many ways to enter upon the Buddhist path, not just one way.
 The way that you choose will depend upon your interests and inclinations.
 There are, however, two things that must be present in whichever way you choose; the first is sincerity and the second is reverence.
 This fact will never change until the end of time.
 Anyone who wants to make progress toward enlightenment must understand this.
 If this is no understood, you will be like a tree without roots or a bird without wings.
 And if this is so, how can you ever expect to grow or to fly?”
+(Master Yin Kuang)

 A Buddhist should be recognized by his moral character – thought, word and action.
-One who has thoroughly purified oneself with good thoughts, good words and good deeds is a perfect Buddhist from the Buddhist point of view.
+One who has thoroughly purified oneself with good thoughts, good words, and good deeds is a perfect Buddhist from the Buddhist point of view.

-It is difficult to regard a person as a Buddhist, if he merely goes to a place of worship and prays only for the good of himself and his family, with little regards for others.
+It is difficult to regard a person as a Buddhist, if he merely goes to a place of worship and prays only for the good of himself and his family, with little regard for others.

 The idea of the Buddha exceeds divine power; you are in charge of your own destiny.